awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-cloudwatch-events-container-state-change.md

-# AWS Elemental MediaStore Container State\-change Event<a name="monitoring-cloudwatch-events-container-state-change"></a>
+# AWS Elemental MediaStore Container State Change Event<a name="monitoring-cloudwatch-events-container-state-change"></a>

 This event is published when a container’s state has changed \(when a container has been added or deleted\)\.
 For information on subscribing to this event, see [Amazon CloudWatch](http://docs.aws.amazon.com/cloudwatch/)\.